 Living Organ Donors Answer Frequently Asked Questions

-Living organ donation is the best option for those waiting for an organ transplant.
-At University Health Transplant Institute, living donors can give a kidney or part of their liver to someone on the waiting list, either as a directed or a non-directed donation.
+At University Health Transplant Institute, living donors can give a kidney or part of their liver to someone in need, either as a directed or a non-directed donation.
+A directed donation means the organ goes to a specific person.
+A non-directed donation, also called an altruistic donation, means the organ goes to someone the donor does not know.

 What Inspired You to Donate?